 She sang songs from the classic 1964 movie starring Julie Andrews and Dick Van Dyke, including “Supercalifragilisticexpialidocious” and “A Spoonful of Sugar,” along with some holiday tunes.

-Parlett wore a costume from the famed chalk drawing scene, where Mary Poppins interacts with technicolor cartoon characters.
-She had on a white lace dress with a pink corset, umbrella and gloves, and a white wide-brimmed hat with tulle to hold it in place under the chin.
+Parlett wore a costume from the famed chalk drawing scene, where Mary Poppins interacts with Technicolor cartoon characters.
+She had on a white lace dress with a pink waist-cincher, umbrella and gloves, and a white wide-brimmed hat with tulle to hold it in place under the chin.

 “I love that she’s kind of a tough love kind of a character because I feel that that’s really important for children’s growth - to guide them with love, but also they need to understand that they’re responsible for their actions,” said Parlett, who works at the Early Learning Institute in Rohnert Park.